 Getting an injunction to prevent domestic abuse or violence

-An injunction is a court order that requires someone to do or not to do something.
+An injunction is a court order telling someone to do or not to do something.

-You may be able to ask a court for an injunction ordering the person who has been abusive to:
+You can ask a court for an injunction ordering the person who has been abusive to:

 - stop being violent